Skip to main content

 Wyoming's asbestos exposure history is tied to its energy extraction industries, military installations, and the railroad operations that have been vital to the state.
 Wyoming is the nation's leading coal producer, and coal mines across the Powder River Basin used asbestos in mining equipment insulation, brake systems, and processing facilities.
 Oil refineries in Casper, Sinclair, and other locations used asbestos insulation in their piping, boilers, and processing equipment.
 The Sinclair Refinery, one of the oldest in the West, and other petroleum facilities exposed refinery workers to asbestos over decades.
 F.E.
 Warren Air Force Base in Cheyenne, one of the nation's nuclear missile installations, contained asbestos in its buildings and missile silos.
 The trona (soda ash) mining industry near Green River, the largest in the world, used asbestos in mining and processing equipment.
 Wyoming's railroad industry, with major Union Pacific operations in Cheyenne, Rawlins, and across the southern part of the state, exposed workers to asbestos in locomotive insulation and maintenance facilities.
 Power plants throughout the state, fueled by Wyoming coal, used asbestos insulation in their generating equipment.
 Uranium mining operations in the Gas Hills and Shirley Basin areas also involved asbestos-containing equipment.
 Wyoming provides a four-year statute of limitations for personal injury from discovery, one of the more generous deadlines in the nation.

-All Mesothelioma Lawyers in Wyoming
+All Mesothelioma Attorneys in Wyoming

 We are expanding our directory coverage in Wyoming.
 Our featured national partners serve mesothelioma patients in all 50 states.